 Candida is one of the most cunning and adaptive organisms that exist.
-It has developed a variety of ingenious mechanisms to ensure its survival and can wreck havoc on one’s mental, physical and spiritual health.
+It has developed a variety of ingenious mechanisms to ensure its survival and can wreak havoc on one’s mental, physical, and spiritual health.
 Here are a few fascinating facts about this microbe that you don’t hear about very often that can help you understand how it can have such a wide range of effects on the mind and body.

 It’s A Pleomoprhic Organism

 Candida is a polymorphic or pleomorphic organism because it can take on a range of morphologies or different forms.
 It may be present as a single oval cell yeast; as a blastospore or blastocondia, which is the result of a budding yeast cell; or it may elongate and form filaments called hyphae (mycelia) or pseudohyphae; or as chlamydospores or cyst-like form.
 Candida may even exist as a cell wall-deficient form.
 It can change back and forth between forms depending on its needs at any given time, which enables it to adapt and survive in a wide variety of different conditions.

 Many Different Species and Strains

 Although Candida Albicans is the fungi that we hear the most about and the primary cause of most infections, there are more than 200 known species of Candida and a vast array of different strains within the species.
 Each species and strain within a species may have slightly different characteristics, and behavior, and respond to treatment differently.
 Over the years, we have seen an increase in the non-albicans Candida and it is expected that we will continue to see the incidence of infections with other less common species emerge more frequently.